 ■ The official exhibition opening on March 6, 2018 features a discussion between Elaine Leary, former director of the American Friends of Blérancourt, and Miles Morgan, grand-nephew of Anne Morgan.
 The program begins at 6 p.m., with a reception at 7 p.m.

-■ Both return on April 24, 2018 at 6 p.m. for the premier of the documentary film Anne Morgan’s War / L’Autre chemin des Dames, with a reception following at 7 p.m.
+■ Both return on April 24, 2018 at 6 p.m. for the premiere of the documentary film Anne Morgan’s War / L’Autre chemin des Dames, with a reception following at 7 p.m.

 Leary has over 45 years of experience promoting French language and culture and has received three French government awards.
 Morgan, a musician and a conductor, is a board member of the American Friends of Blérancourt.